Psylar87/Psylar87.github.io/_posts/CSS/2024-01-16-css-layouts.markdown

 <br>
 <p>
 <strong>Please Note: I am not an expert and this is more or less a way for me to help cement the basics of this concept in my own mind.
-If this is of any value to you, thats just an added bonus.</strong>
+If this is of any value to you, that's just an added bonus.</strong>
 </p>

 <hr>